sparticle999/SpaceCompany/README.md

 - Made All Numbers >1000 4 Digits Long
 - Changed Ice T4 to use Wood
 - Added Days on Time Stats
+- Changed Links in FAQ to open in new tab

 - Fixed Oil Rig Costs
 - Fixed Helium T4 Red Costs